corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 newC.l.add("d")
 ```

-The call to `newC.l.add` will throw an `UnsupportedOperationException`.
+The call to `newC.l.add` throws an `UnsupportedOperationException`.

-There are several workarounds that can be used to preserve mutability on reconstituted objects.
-Firstly, if the class
+You can use several workarounds to preserve the mutability of reconstituted objects.

-isn’t a Kotlin data class and thus isn’t restricted by having to have a primary constructor.
+If the class *is not* a Kotlin data class, then it doesn't require a primary constructor:

 ```kotlin
 class C {